-During this reporting period, October 1, 2022 - March 31, 2023, the Office of Investigation continued to develop its capacity to investigate a broad spectrum of allegations ranging from internal complaints of abuse of authority to external criminal fraud against the Commission.
-The Office of Investigations continues to execute on the OIG's open investigation portfolio in furtherance of the IG mission of promoting economies and efficiencies, and preventing fraud, waste, and abuse.
+During this reporting period, April 1, 2023 - September 30, 2023, the Office of Investigation continued to develop its capacity to investigate a broad spectrum of allegations.
+Allegations may range from internal complaints of abuse of authority to external criminal fraud against the Commission.
+The Office of Investigations continues to execute on the OIG's open investigation portfolio in furtherance of the IG mission of promoting economies and efficiencies, and preventing fraud, waste, and abuse on the Commission and the AbilityOne Program

-OI is hampered in its ability to independently conduct certain law enforcement activities because the OIG's request for law enforcement authority has been pending with the U.S. Attorney General's Office since March 2021.
-The OIG continues to work with key stakeholders, including Congress and the DOJ, to obtain law enforcement authority so OI can effectively and efficiently conduct its investigations.
-Having such authority is crucial as U.S. AbilityOne OIG for its oversight of the U.S. AbilityOne Commission.
+The OIG continues to work with key stakeholders, including Congress and the DOJ, to obtain law enforcement authority to enhance investigative capabilities.
+Having such authority is crucial as U.S. AbilityOne OIG for its oversight of the U.S. AbilityOne Commission and its nationwide operations.
 The OIG needs law enforcement authority to effectively investigate crimes involving U.S AbilityOne Commission programs and operations.
-Not having this authority also hampers OIG's authority to recruit and hire experienced investigators and is a safety issue for our investigators.
+Not having this authority also hampers the OIG's authority to recruit and hire experienced investigators and is a safety issue for our investigators.